top of page

 SOCIALIZATION

-A lot of behavioural problems stem from improper socialization or aversive exposure to the environment.
+Some behavioural problems stem from improper socialization or aversive exposure to the environment.
 If the dog (or cat) does not interact with enough animals or people in a reinforcing, positive way, this can cause many issues down the road.
 Bad experiences (e.g., abuse) can also condition animals that social experiences are bad or punishing; while these problems might take longer to resolve and require rehabilitation (counter-conditioning), we would love to help your dog.

 Critical socialization periods occur when the dog is still a puppy.
 It's important that fear and aggression are handled properly, especially during these puppy stages.
 If you have a puppy, it is highly recommended that you enroll them in puppy school as it provides many socialization opportunities and educates pet parents on how to train their dog and how to react in different situations (e.g., your puppy gets scared or starts growling).